Battle of Boyacá: Battle

-The Republican forces split in two: the vanguard reached Casa de Teja at 1:30 p.m., while the rearguard stopped a kilometer and a half behind to get some rest.
-Shortly before 2:00 p.m., Captain Andres Ibarra and his forces spotted Casa de Teja and the vanguard of the Republican Army.
-The Spaniards spotted him too, and Colonel Sebastian Dias, chief of the vanguard of the Spanish army ordered to follow and engage what he believed was only a small observation force.
-They returned and General Santander ordered Lieutenant Colonel Paris to attack the Royalist forces.
+Shortly before 2:00 p.m., patriot Captain Andres Ibarra and his forces spotted the Casa de Teja and the vanguard of the Spanish Army.
+The Spaniards spotted him too and the two exchanged fire, with Jimenez ordering his men to follow and engage what he believed was only a small observation force.
+20 royalists chased after the Patriot force but later returned when they realized that this was a bigger force.
+General Santander who came marching down the Camino Real with the rest of the patriot vanguard upon seeing this unfold ordered Lieutenant Colonel Joaquín París commander of the Cazadores Battalion to attack the Royalist forces at the Casa Teja.

-The Spanish vanguard crossed a strategic bridge over the Teatinos River and took attack positions there.
-Meanwhile, the full force of the Patriot army under Santander had reached Casa de Piedra.
+The Spanish vanguard was forced to fall back to river and crossed the strategic bridge over the Teatinos River and took defensive positions there.
+Meanwhile, the full vanguard of the Patriot army under Santander had reached Casa de Teja.
+The two vanguards now found themselves on opposite sides of the river, with this Santander then ordered Colonel Antonio Bejar to take some forces down the river and cross it in order to attack the Spanish vanguard from the rear.
 The Spanish rearguard was still several kilometers behind, so General Anzoátegui ordered to block the way between the vanguard and the rearguard of the Spanish forces.
-The rearguard, outnumbered, retreated to a small hill close to Casa de Piedra.
+The rearguard, outnumbered, retreated to a small hill close to Casa de Teja.